Delta-9 THC is the

 Does Mixing Delta-8 With Delta-9 Make It Stronger?

 You can mix Delta-8 and Delta-9, but it may not be the “ultimate” combination.
-Rather, full-spectrum CBD, or CBD and THC in select ratios, are often used together because this has been said to promote a pleasant synergy called
+Instead, full-spectrum CBD or CBD and THC in select ratios are often used together because they are said to promote a pleasant synergy called

 the Entourage Effect.